uk-ai/uk-ai.github.io/index.md

 title: Home
 ---

+The UK AI community connects AI researchers from across the country.
 We organise meetings where UK AI researchers gather to share their ideas.

 <h3>Upcoming Meetings</h3>